MicrosoftDocs/azure-docs/articles/hdinsight/spark/apache-spark-use-bi-tools.md

 6. Click the **Sheet1** tab at the bottom left.
 Make a visualization that shows the average target and actual temperatures for all buildings for each date.
 Drag **Date** and **Building ID** to **Columns** and **Actual Temp**/**Target Temp** to **Rows**.
 Under **Marks**, select **Area** to use an area map for Spark data visualization.

      ![Add fields for Spark data visualization](./media/apache-spark-use-bi-tools/spark-data-visualization-add-fields.png "Add fields for Spark data visualization")
 7. By default, the temperature fields are shown as aggregate.
-If you want to show the average temperatures instead, you can do so from the drop-down, as shown below.
+If you want to show the average temperatures instead, you can do so from the drop-down, as shown in the following screenshot.

     ![Take average of temperature for Spark data visualization](./media/apache-spark-use-bi-tools/spark-data-visualization-average-temperature.png "Take average of temperature for Spark data visualization")